Chat with us

 What is Docker?

 With many Operating Systems operating on the same host, Docker is a platform for developing applications for virtualization.
 In order to provide software quickly, it is beneficial to divide infrastructure and applications.
-Virtualization in Docker service, also known as Docker containers, is carried out at the system level as opposed to Hypervisors, which are employed to create VMs (Virtual machines).
+Docker services perform virtualization at the system level through Docker containers, whereas hypervisors create virtual machines.

 Advantages of a Docker Container

-- Docker software provides optimized storage spaces allowing a large number of applications to use the same host.
+• The Docker software provides optimized storage spaces, allowing a large number of applications to use the same host.
 However, as the container sizes are usually a few MB, a large number of containers can co-exist.

 Disadvantages of using a Docker Container